awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

     (1 row)
    ```

-1. Change the value of this parameter to `scram-sha-256`\.
+1. Change the value of this parameter to scram\-sha\-256\.
 This is a dynamic parameter, so you don't need to reboot the instance after making this change\.
-Check the value again to make sure it's now set to `scram-sha-256`, as follows:
+Check the value again to make sure that it's now set to `scram-sha-256`, as follows\.

    ```
    postgres=> SHOW password_encryption;